fightforthefuture/eunetneutrality/app/index.md

 {% include countdown.html %}

 This summer, the EU decides on net neutrality.
 If we lose, European ISPs win the power to give some sites & apps special treatment—while slowing others to a crawl.
-On June 28, the **EU Slowdown** begins.
-Sites will protest with a [slow loading icon](#sites) based on Europe's flag, to drive millions of comments to EU regulators.
-Can you join?
+There are just days left to submit our comments to [BEREC](http://berec.europa.eu/eng/news_consultations/ongoing_public_consultations/3771-public-consultation-on-draft-berec-guidelines-on-implementation-of-net-neutrality-rules).
+So take action, share this page, and add a [slow-loading widget](#sites) to your site, in protest!

 {% include form.html
   cta="Submit a comment to BEREC now.
 There's not much time."